victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 [desktop screenshot of rendezvouspasseport.anct.gouv.fr]

-Let's see what happens if we take that idea even further.
+How about we take this idea even further?

 ## Building upon URLs